KBismark/gps-tracker/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

 ## Notes on starting app
 > The socket transmission of data will not work in dev mode because of Angular's universal request handler.
+>
 > You must build the application and run the built app for it to work.
-Run `pnpm run build` to build and `pnpm run server` to start the server.
-> Then open your browser and navigate to `http://localhost:4000/` to view the Map and open `http://localhost:4000/track` as the driver.
 >
+> Run `pnpm run build` to build and `pnpm run server` to start the server.
+>
+> Then open your browser and navigate to [http://localhost:4000/](http://localhost:4000/) to view the Map and open [http://localhost:4000/track](http://localhost:4000/track) as the driver.
+>

 ## Some tools used in this app
-- Maptiler SDK (Requires API key) - (https://cloud.maptiler.com/maps/)[Get one for free on Maptiler]
+- Maptiler SDK (Requires API key) - [Get one for free on Maptiler](https://cloud.maptiler.com/maps)
 - Angular with Server Side Rendering
 - Socket.io for real-time location updates